Is there still time for international students to find their summer internships?

 I was totally wrong.
 As an immigrant, getting my foot in the door was not easy at all.
-I went out networking.
-I asked for referrals.
-I applied online.
+I went out networking, I asked for referrals, I applied online.
 I did everything that someone who’s looking for a job is supposed to do.
-I received lots of rejections before I realized that it’s not WHAT you do, it’s HOW you do it.
+After receiving lots of rejections before I realized that it’s not WHAT you do, it’s HOW you do it.
 I strategically changed my approach and a few months later landed a consulting position earning a six-figure salary with one of the Big Four.

 For international students, the challenge is even bigger.
 There are so many rules to follow and deadlines to watch for.
 But don’t give up.
 You can still find an internship or a job in less than 60 days if you plan your search strategically.

 1. Ask Yourself, “Why do I want this internship?”

 What made you set out on your internship journey in the first place?
 If it’s not merely a course requirement, then the most popular and appropriate answer is, and should be, “to gain experience.”